-SLOs for agents.
+SLOs for Agents.

 Most teams measure model quality and ship hoping reliability follows.
 It does not.
 Agents need their own signals.